rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 This month's updates include:

-- [Audio support, a new space view, colonization of planets, inventory overlay and better notifications][cnc-log-0-8].
+- [Audio support, a new space view, colonization of planets, inventory overlay, and better notifications][cnc-log-0-8].
 - [New textures for structures, info box, updated overlays and modles][cnc-log-0-9].

 [@I3ck]: https://github.com/I3ck